-The freshly released Swift 4 brings us some nice additions to the already nice language that we had.
-One of those additions is
+Swift 4 brought us a very nice addition to the already nice language that we had:

-The first natural place where we can integrate it into our app is in code that make requests to remote servers.
+The first natural place where we can integrate them into our app is in code that makes requests to remote servers.
 At Making Tuenti, we like to write a component to encapsulate all those networking and parsing details: an API client.

 A Swifty API Client

 There are some very generic requirements that we would like every good API client to satisfy:

 - Its usage should be simple and straightforward.

 - Changes (like new requests) should be fast to write.